Learn how Honeycomb adjusts for sample rate when querying sampled data and considerations for working with sampled data.

 This allows Honeycomb to weight counts to compensate for the fact that you are sampling your data.

-Example: You are doing head sampling at a 10% sampling rate, meaning that only 10% of traces are exported to Honeycomb:
+For example, you are doing head sampling at a 10% sampling rate, which means only 10% of traces are exported to Honeycomb:

 Trace ID | Sample Rate (on each span) | duration_ms |